KFFData/COVID-19-Data/Country Trend Data/README.md

 - Confirmed Deaths - Cumulative number of confirmed COVID-19 deaths
 - New Cases - Number of new COVID-19 cases (daily)
 - New Deaths - Number of new COVID-19 deaths (daily)
-- Income - Country income group as defined by the World Bank.
-(NOTE: Not all countries included have a World Bank incomc classification.)
+- Income - Country income group as defined by the World Bank (NOTE: Not all countries included have a World Bank incomc classification.)
-- Region - Country region as defined by the World Health Organization.
-(NOTE: Not all countries included have a WHO region classification.)
+- Region - Country region as defined by the World Health Organization (NOTE: Not all countries included have a WHO region classification.)
-- Population - 2020 total population estimate according to the United Nations' World Population Prospects.
+- Population - 2020 total population estimate according to the United Nations' World Population Prospects
-- cpm - Cumulative number of confirmed COVID-19 cases per 1,000,000 people.
+- cpm - Cumulative number of confirmed COVID-19 cases per 1,000,000 people
-- dpm - Cumulative number of confirmed COVID-19 deaths per 1,000,000 people.
+- dpm - Cumulative number of confirmed COVID-19 deaths per 1,000,000 people
-- Case_Change_7_Day_Rolling_Average - 7-day rolling average in new COVID-19 cases.
+- Case_Change_7_Day_Rolling_Average - 7-day rolling average in new COVID-19 cases
-- Death_Change_7_Day_Rolling_Average - 7-day rolling average in new COVID-19 deaths.
+- Death_Change_7_Day_Rolling_Average - 7-day rolling average in new COVID-19 deaths
+- cpm_income - Cumulative cases per million by World Bank income-level
+- dmp_income - Cumulative deaths per million by WHO region
+- cmp_region - Cumulative cases per million by World Bank income-level
+- dpm_region - Cumulative deaths per million by WHO region

 ## Global COVID-19 Policy Actions Dashboard
 Currently, these data are unavailable as we work to update and replace our existing dashboard tracking governments' policy actions in response to COVID-19.
 In the meantime, other helpful resources include the [Oxford Covid-19 Government Response Tracker (OxCGRT)](https://github.com/OxCGRT/covid-policy-tracker).